codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 - : unit = ()
 ```

-It turns out that for one-off use, it's better to use an
+It turns out that for one-off use, it's more convenient to use an
 [anonymous function](https://en.wikipedia.org/wiki/Anonymous_function).
 Anonymous functions (or lambdas) are defined using `fun`.